September Garden Chores & Tasks (PNW & Similar Zones)

 - Plant fall annuals like pansies and violas and replant garden containers with mums and cabbages.

-- September is a good time to divide irises and daylilies.
+- September is a good time to divide and replant perennials like irises and daylilies.

 - Mulch can help your perennial beds go through fall in good shape – if previous mulch has gotten thin, add more to keep weeds from sprouting and to protect plants’ roots during the coming winter.

-- Take cuttings of coleus, begonias, geraniums and other annuals to overwinter: pot them up after roots develop and place them in a sunny window before planting outdoors again next spring.
+- You can take cuttings of coleus, begonias, geraniums and other annuals to overwinter: pot them up after roots develop and place them in a sunny window before planting outdoors again next spring (= free plants next year!).

 - Continue to deadhead flowers of perennials and annuals as they bloom and fade to keep them blooming through the fall.